faizanahemad/data-science-utils/data_science_utils/ideas/ideas.md

         - The output of DCN should correlate with overall Model performance not with single predictions.
 So for example if DCN (1 variable output version) outputs 1 for a set of images then we can expect that prediction accuracy on those set of images is high, while if it outputs 0 we can expect prediction accuracy to be low on those set of images.
 DCN's output of 1 / 0 is not correlated with actual prediction results, only with accuracy here.
         - Does training the DCN need to know which models we will use?
         - DCN input can be image(not augmented?)+All Models Prediction for it, DCN output is a multiclass classification (or probability of correctness?) of which model is going to be more correct/accurate.
 This way DCN will learn which model works where.
         - DCN is like stacking, we are finding which model works and when, if we use DCN output directly to combine models it should behave like stacking
+        - DCN Tells things like - oh this image is really dark, low dynamic range, most of the image seems empty, so that `Master` can decide which network to use.
+        - DCN may also have a internal classification model which has a good top-N (N=3 for CIFAR10?) accuracy, this is useful to tell the `Master` that it might be one of these `N` classes but not sure which, `Master` please Select the best model to distinguish.
     - ModelSeqSelector/Master
         - Inputs: DCN,
         - simplest variant can work on just multiplying DCN probability to reach a threshold which is our required accuracy threshold.